Industry SEO

-Most dental practices rely heavily on referrals and insurance directories for new patients.
-But 77% of patients use search engines to find healthcare providers—including dentists.
-If you're not visible when someone searches "dentist near me," you're invisible to most of your potential patients.
+Most dental practices lean on referrals and insurance directories for new patients.
+Meanwhile, 77% of patients use search engines to find healthcare providers, dentists included.
+If you're invisible when someone searches "dentist near me," you're invisible to most of your potential patients.

-Dental SEO isn't complicated, but it does require understanding how patients search and what Google wants to see from dental websites.
-This guide covers everything you need to know.
+Dental SEO comes down to understanding how patients search and what Google wants to see from dental websites.
+This guide covers the whole process.

 How Patients Find Dentists in 2025